Differentiable Sparsification for Deep Neural Networks

 \section{Abstract}

-Deep neural networks have relieved a great deal of burden on human experts in relation to feature engineering.
-However, comparable efforts are instead required to determine effective architectures.
-In addition, as the sizes of networks have grown overly large, a considerable amount of resources is also invested in reducing the sizes.
-The sparsification of an over-complete model addresses these problems as it removes redundant components and connections.
-In this study, we propose a fully differentiable sparsification method for deep neural networks which allows parameters to be zero during training via stochastic gradient descent.
-Thus, the proposed method can learn the sparsified structure and weights of a network in an end-to-end manner.
-The method is directly applicable to various modern deep neural networks and imposes minimum modification to existing models.
-To the best of our knowledge, this is the first fully [sub-]differentiable sparsification method that zeroes out parameters.
-It provides a foundation for future structure learning and model compression methods.
+Deep neural networks have significantly alleviated the burden of feature engineering, but comparable efforts are now required to determine effective architectures for these networks.
+Furthermore, as network sizes have become excessively large, a substantial amount of resources is invested in reducing their sizes.
+These challenges can be effectively addressed through the sparsification of over-complete models.
+In this study, we propose a fully differentiable sparsification method for deep neural networks, which can zero out unimportant parameters by directly optimizing a regularized objective function with stochastic gradient descent.
+Consequently, the proposed method can learn both the sparsified structure and weights of a network in an end-to-end manner.
+It can be directly applied to various modern deep neural networks and requires minimal modification to the training process.
+To the best of our knowledge, this is the first fully differentiable sparsification method.